tritonhacks/thwebdev-24/source/Design/User Interaction.md

 ![UI Image](../source/assets/images/UI.png)

 These are the most basic of them all.
-If you want to explore, you can learn more at [apple's guideline](https://developer.apple.com/design/human-interface-guidelines).
+If you want to explore, you can learn more at [Apple's guideline](https://developer.apple.com/design/human-interface-guidelines).

 [Previous: Design](../Design){: .float-left .v-align-text-top}
 [Next: User Experience](User Experience){: .float-right .v-align-text-top}